ovska/FlameCsv/docs/docs/benchmarks.md

 ### Memory Usage

-Lower object allocation means less garbage collector overhead.
+Fewer allocations result in less garbage collector overhead.
 This is particularly important in web servers handling concurrent operations.
 Memory usage is best evaluated by _comparing_ libraries, since some operations (like reading strings) inherently require allocations, so looking at the allocation numbers in isolation may not be useful.